TheAlgorithms/Python/README.md

 [![code style: black](https://img.shields.io/static/v1?label=code%20style&message=black&color=black&style=flat-square)](https://github.com/psf/black)
 <!--[![Tested on Python 3.7](https://img.shields.io/badge/Tested%20-Python%203.7-blue.svg?logo=python&style=flat-square)]( https://www.python.org/downloads) &nbsp;-->

-### All algorithms implemented in Python (for education)
+### All algorithms are implemented in Python (for educational purpose)

-These implementations are for learning purposes only.
-Therefore they may be less efficient than the implementations in the Python standard library.
+These implementations are for learning purpose only.Therefore, they may not be as efficient as the implementations in the Python standard libraries.

 ## Contribution Guidelines